dougrosman/saic-webart-fa19/docs/lectures/session02.md

 ##### Requirements:
 1. __Due Monday 09/09:__ Select two artists and a work from each artist for your presentation, and  <a href="https://docs.google.com/document/d/18vdFCXMbA0mN2oKW-Y_oQW-1tXE1L4_r30MJCHNqAZk/edit?usp=sharing" target="blank">POST THEM ON THIS GOOGLE DOC</a>.
 (You may not choose an artist or work that somebody else has already chosen, so the sooner you post here, the better chance you'll have to present on the artists/works you want!
 (Follow my example on the Google Doc))
-2. __Due Wednesday 09/11:__ Your "_presentation website_."
+2. __Due Monday 09/16:__ Your "_presentation website_."
 We're going to skip the usual Powerpoint presentation and make websites to present from!
-Just some simple HTML/CSS. __We will work on these in class on Monday, 09/09.__
+Just some simple HTML/CSS. __We will work on these in class on Wednesday, 09/11.__
 * __minimum requirements:__
     * 3 pages (a home page, a page for artist/work 1, a page for artist/work 2)
     * Each page links to each other page
     * Links to the works about which you are presenting.
     * text and images on each page, enough stuff for you to talk about for 6-8 minutes.
     * the website is hosted on GitHub Pages
-3. __Due Wednesday 09/11:__ The presentation itself!
+3. __Due Wednesday 09/16:__ The presentation itself!
 You'll be reading off of/showing images from the website you create.
 Here are some questions to guide your presentation/things you might want to include for each artist/work:
     * Artist Name/where they are based
     * Work Name/year it was created
     * Images of the work